davidcole1340/ext-php-rs/guide/src/macros/impl.md

 `#[php_class]` macro to already be used on the underlying struct.
 Trait implementations cannot be exported to PHP.

-If you do not want a function exported to PHP, you should place it in a seperate `impl` block.
+If you do not want a function exported to PHP, you should place it in a separate `impl` block.

 ## Methods